 There’s a phrase in the Marine Corps, “suck it up,” meaning sometimes you just gotta put up with some stuff.
 If you want the quickest, most effective relief from muscle knots, you’re going to have to “suck it up.”

-Fortunately, my chiropractor focuses on sports fitness, so his massage therapists are trained in how to do deep, tissue massage correctly.
+If you are going to see a chiropractor or massage therapist, make sure they know how to properly do deep tissue massage.
 Not everyone who calls themselves a massage therapist is going to be as well trained or practiced in the art of deep, tissue massage.

 We’re trying to get back to our training schedule as quickly as possible, right?